 But there are other concerns regarding this controversial therapy.
 Some clinicians believe that rewarding clients with monetary gifts is a form of bribery and, therefore, unethical.
 Some suggest that using an external form of “compulsion” could undermine and prevent the client from developing the internal motivation needed to achieve lasting change.
 Then, of course, there is the cost of these programs, which can reduce resources needed by other aspects of treatment.

-What are the Positive Aspects of Contingency Management for Addiction Treatment?
+Positive Aspects of Contingency Management for Addiction Treatment

 There is evidence that positive reinforcement associated with contingency management can be used with various types of drug addiction.
 For instance, it appears to work whether the individual is addicted to cocaine, marijuana, or some prescription drugs.
 Some studies have followed clients for up to a year and noted continued sobriety at a rate higher than clients who did not participate in contingency management programming.
 There is also empirical evidence to suggest that this type of therapy works as well for adults as teens.